Direct: 678-467-2330 Fax: 833-813-4303

 ONE MINUTE INTRODUCTORY VIDEO

-After graduating from Agnes Scott College in the previous century, my sister was in the midst of buying her first home.
-I loved seeing them, with all their individual features, but I had no desire to show them.
+My Journey to the Mortgage Industry - After graduating from Agnes Scott College, my sister was in the midst of buying her first home.
+I loved seeing homes and still do, with all their individual features, but I had no desire to show the to others.
 Instead, the financials of owning a home were interesting to me.
-Since I had just graduated from college, I had the ability to earn very little and humor my interest in a career that was 100% commission.
-I never imagined mortgages would be my lifetime career, but 28 years later, my work always stays interesting, changes with the times, stretches me to always improve my structure and service, allows me to own my own business and work out of my home, have flextime and be the best I can be for my clients in knowledge and in rates.
+Since I had just graduated from college with a degree in Economics and Astro-Physics, my interest clearly centered around numbers.
+I was relatively young at the time and had the ability to earn very little so I could humor my interest in a career that was 100% commission.
+I never imagined mortgages would be my lifetime career, but untold years later, my work always stays interesting, changes with the times, stretches me to always improve my structure and service, allows me to own my own business and work out of my home, and be the best I can be for my clients in knowledge and in rates.

 Mortgage Industry History